Andrew Fidel Fernando, courtesy of The Cricket Monthly, at ESPNcricinfo …..where the title is “Arjuna Versus”

-Filed under accountability, doctoring evidence, foreign policy, governance, Indian Ocean politics, legal issues, life stories, politIcal discourse, power sharing, security, Sinhala-Tamil Relations, sri lankan society, world events & processes
+Filed under accountability, doctoring evidence, foreign policy, governance, Indian Ocean politics, legal issues, life stories, LTTE, politIcal discourse, power politics, prabhakaran, Rajapaksa regime, Sinhala-Tamil Relations, sri lankan society, wikileaks, world events & processes

 Lasanda Kurrukulasuriya, courtesy of Daily Mirror, 5 April 2017 where her chosen title is “Geneva resolution is about prosecutions, not reconciliation”… so the Thuppahi title is an Editorial Imposition.

 After the UN Human Rights Council 34th session ended in Geneva, the US said it introduced three resolutions that were adopted with ‘broad cross regional support.’
 The list included Resolution 34/1 on Sri Lanka.
 The statement says that ‘Sri Lanka was one of the 47 co-sponsors’ of Resolution 34/1.
 This assertion is extremely disingenuous, if it is made on the basis that the resolution was adopted without a vote in the 47-member HRC.
 How could any member state of the HRC or friend of Sri Lanka be expected to raise its voice against the resolution when Sri Lanka itself had submitted to co-sponsoring it?